nmaguiar/openaf-docs/docs/reference/ow_debug.md

   //?  printVarA
   //?s printInSLONVarA
   //?y printInYAMLVarA
+  //?t printInTableVarA
+  //?r printInTreeVarA
+  //{  begin of unique block with prefix
+  //}  end of unique block with prefix
   //[  begin of unique profile block
   //]  end of unique profile block
+  //{[ begin of unique profile block with prefix
+  //]} end of unique profile block with prefix
+  //+  incrementVarA
+  //-  decrementVarA\
 If aReturnCode is true instead of executing the code, the code will just be returned.
 Customization can be provided through args or the global map variable OAF_DEBUG_ARGS accepting the following entries:

   lineColor   (string)  defaults to FG(220)